tudorilisoi/flutter_sms/README.md

 - [x] Contact
 - [x] Contact Photo (full size, thumbnail)
 - [x] User profile (basic info)
+- ...
 MMS is not in the scope of this project.
 If someone wants to add the code and make a merge request for it, I am happy to include it.

+If there are requests you can always make an issue.
+I will see what I can do.

 ## Contributors